d-protsenko/tutorials/quickstart/how_to_start.md

 __IOC__, __Inversion of Control__, __IOC Container__ — global "storage" of all the objects in the system.
 The preferable way to take an object in the system is to ask IOC to resolve some parameters and get the object reference.

+__Message Receiver__, __Receiver__ — an entity in the system able to receive and process messages.
+Technically Actor is also such kind of entity, but Actors also support Wrappers and some thread-safety guarantees.

 ## Requirements

 You need Debian-base Linux distribution.